 siroccoIn southern Europe, a warm, humid wind from the south or southeast, originating over the Sahara Desert and gaining humidity from the Mediterranean.

-trade windsPersistent warm moist winds that blow westward from the high-pressure zones at about 30°N and S latitude toward the doldrums (inter-tropical convergence zone) at the equator.
+trade windsPersistent warm moist winds that blow westward from the high-pressure zones (horse latitudes) at about 30°N and S latitude toward the doldrums (inter-tropical convergence zone) at the equator.
 They are thus northeasterlies in the Northern Hemisphere and southeasterlies in the Southern Hemisphere.
 They are stronger and displaced toward the equator in winter.

 Related category ATMOSPHERIC PHENOMENA AND STRUCTURES

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact